DHTMLX/docs-todolist/docs/guides/task_users.md

 ---
-sidebar_label: Task users
+sidebar_label: Task assignees
-title: Task users
+title: Task assignees
-description: You can learn about task users in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about task assignees in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Task users
+# Task assignees

+You can delegate tasks to one or several people.

-The list of users is specified via the [users](../../api/configs/users_config/) configuration property of To Do List.
+The list of assignees is specified via the [users](../../api/configs/users_config/) configuration property of To Do List.

 ~~~js
 const users = [